Roman Catholic (term): "Roman Catholic" and "Eastern Catholic"

+Some Eastern Catholic writers make the same distinction between Roman Catholic and Eastern Catholic.
+Additionally, in other languages, the usage varies significantly.
 Some of the writers who draw a contrast between "Roman Catholics" and "Eastern Catholics" may perhaps be distinguishing Eastern Catholics not from Latin or Western Catholics in general, but only from those (the majority of Latin Catholics) who use the Roman liturgical rite.
 Adrian Fortescue explicitly made this distinction, saying that, just as "Armenian Catholic" is used to mean a Catholic who uses the Armenian rite, "Roman Catholic" could be used to mean a Catholic who uses the Roman Rite.
 In this sense, he said, an Ambrosian Catholic, though a member of the Latin or Western Church, is not a "Roman" Catholic.
 He admitted, however, that this usage is uncommon.